Ayooooooub/HEAD_soft_robots/presentation/24-12-03/readme.md

 - Master Media Design + O2R

 ## Whispers
 How can I relieve myself from potential encounters with my roommates in our shared flat?
-How can I avoir them when I feel like I dont want to see them
+How can I avoid them when I feel like I don’t want to see them?

 ## Pitch
 My flower device signals if roommates are in shared spaces, it closes when detected, vibrates for crowds.